aimee-mcneil-melville/ToDo-Full-Stack/README.md

 **Submit the form**

-3. Submitting the "Add New Event" form will send an HTTP POST request which will hit your `POST /events/add` route, in `routes/events.js`
+3. Submitting the "Add New Event" form will send an HTTP POST request which will hit your `POST /events/add` route, in `routes/events.js`.
 4. Make an `addNewEvent()` function, with an `event` parameter.
-5. Be sure `res.redirect('/schedule/:day)` is inside your `.then` function.
+5. Be sure to redirect to the `/schedule/:day` route from inside your `.then` function.

 ### 5. Delete events

-1. Deleting an event will send an HTTP POST request which will hit your `POST /events/delete` route in `routes/events.js`
+1. Deleting an event will send an HTTP POST request which will hit your `POST /events/delete` route in `routes/events.js`.
+_Note that the "Edit event" page is currently displaying hard-coded details (you'll fix this in the next step).
+It is handling the id correctly though, so if you click "Edit event" on the "Slushie Apocalypse V" card, then the "Delete event" button will delete "Slushie Apocalypse V" (id 5) even though the displayed details are for "Slushie Apocalypse I"._
 1. Make a `deleteEvent()` function, with an `id` parameter.
-1. Be sure `res.redirect('/schedule/:day)` is inside your `.then` function.
+1. Be sure to redirect to the `/schedule/:day` route from inside your `.then` function.

 ## Stretch